 As you know, by law, all auto enrolment workplace pension schemes must reach a minimum contribution level.

-Many employers have chosen the statutory phasing timeline which means the first phase of increases is effective from 6 April 2018, with contribution increases as shown in the table below.
+Many employers have chosen the statutory phasing timeline which means the first increase happened in April 2018, with a further planned increase as shown in the table (click to enlarge).

 Other employers have chosen a customised approach, following a different timeline and in some cases, different contribution increases too.